State Supreme Court Site

 “The Supreme Court site was in the center of a vibrant, growing, urban setting,” says developer Rick Dover.
 “That compelled us to come up with the highest and best use that could be supported.”
 For Dover and his partners, all indicators pointed toward the residential sector.
 “Any good developer looks at what needs are unmet and figures out the locations to meet those needs.
 We thought the market could support more residential.”

 The art deco, marble-fronted exterior of the Supreme Court building has been restored and preserved, with the exterior of the adjacent six-story office building modified to feature a brick veneer with more use of glass and balconies.
-Inside, 47 units are configured in such a way that they can suit a variety of overnight-rental purposes, from individual use to group functions.
-The floor plan includes two-, three- and four-bedroom layouts as well as a 3,800-square-foot penthouse.
-Each unit includes bathrooms, common living areas and kitchens.
+Inside, 63 units are configured to provide a variety of flexible rental options, from overnight to short- and long-term rentals.
+The floor plan includes studio, one- and two-bedroom layouts as well as a 3,800-square-foot penthouse.
+Each furnished unit includes bathrooms, living area and kitchen.

 “We wanted to maintain the character of the building but also modernize it,” Dover says.
 “We were respectful of the architecture but adapted it to our use.”